Relyvrio/Albrioza is a new drug for the treatment of amyotrophic lateral sclerosis.

 The CENTAUR (NCT03127514) phase 2/3 (randomized, double-blind, placebo-controlled, multicenter) clinical trial enrolled adult patients (n=137) with amyotrophic lateral sclerosis (sporadic or familial) whose manifestation of symptoms occurred within 18 months.

 Among the main inclusion criteria: manifestation of ALS symptoms ≤ 18 months before the study and damage of upper and lower motor neurons in at least three body regions, indicating rapidly progressing disease; slow vital capacity (SVC) > 60% of the predicted value for gender, height, and age.
 Patients could continue to take riluzole and/or edaravone.

-Participants were given twice-daily Albrioza or a placebo for 24 weeks.
+Participants were given twice-daily Relyvrio/Albrioza or a placebo for 24 weeks.

 The primary endpoint was the rate of decline in the total score on the Amyotrophic Lateral Sclerosis Functionality Rating Scale–Revised (ALSFRS-R), which assesses disease progression and severity.

 The least-square mean rate of change in the ALSFRS-R score per month was −1.24±0.12 points in the Relyvrio/Albrioza group — versus −1.66±0.16 points in the control group.
 The difference was 0.42 (95% CI: 0.03 to 0.81) per month, which was both a statistically significant (p=0.03) and an indication of a beneficial effect of Relyvrio/Albrioza.